ctuni/ctuni.github.io/_pages/about.md

 Because of this I have participated in several of those initiatives as a scientist, and I take the opportunity to do it again whenever it arises.

+Also, I used to work as a programming & robotics instructor for children aged 8 to 17

 Miscellaneous
 ------
 Other than a passionate bioinformatician with a keen interest in divulgation and teaching, I also like and enjoy: